Do AI Models Dream of Faster Code? An Empirical Study on LLM-Proposed Performance Improvements in Real-World Software: Methodology

 \subsection{JMH Execution}

-We collect measurements for (a) the original code version, (b) the developer-patched version, and (c) each plausible LLM-generated patch in a controlled virtualized environment that our institution has access to.\footnote{Information retracted for double-blind review.} For each project, we set up a custom virtual machine with computing resources tailored to the needs of the project (see Table~\ref{tab:vm-configs}).
+We collected measurements for (a) the original code version, (b) the developer-patched version, and (c) each plausible LLM-generated patch in a controlled virtualized environment that our institution has access to\footnote{Information retracted for double-blind review.}.
+To ensure statistical rigor and reproducibility, we standardized the execution environment and protocols as follows: